Do well paying stay at home mom jobs really exist?

 I read about reselling things on Amazon, flea market flipping, freelance writing, and starting a laundry service.

-Related: 15 Work at Home Jobs for Moms
+More perfect jobs for stay at home moms: 15 Work at Home Jobs for Moms

 They all seemed like totally viable jobs, but none of them REALLY seemed like they were for me.
 (I figured at the worst, I might try transcription.)